ollieiswoke/rethinking-modes/README.md

 Given The Chord G , Use Key Centres: ['C', 'G', 'D']
 ```

-### Explaination: Too Long, DID read
+### Explaination pt.2 : Too Long, DID read
-It's possible to use Set Theory to understand harmony, with notes being the smallest unit.
+It's possible to use set theory to understand harmony, with notes being the smallest unit.
 If we consider a chord to be a set of three notes and a key signature to be a set of seven notes, we can determine which chords can be played in a key signature, and therefore the inverse, which key signatures can be overlayed over a chord.
+These key signatures, also sometimes referred to as key centres, scales, or "modes" are what we are interested in.

-Calculating harmony this way is ineffecient.
-Luckily, a musical concept called the circle of fifths sorts key signatures to be in an order in which there is a minimal different between adjacent sets.
-A quick way to find out which scales are compatible with a chord is to consult adjacent entries on the circle of fifths.
-The circle of fifths is accessed in this program by changing intervals using the `move_up` function.
+To calculate them slightly faster, we can use a musical concept called the circle of fifths, which says that the key signatures available for a chord will always be certain distances away from it (one fifth above and below, + the current chord. e.g. `Cmaj` chord exists in `C`, `G`, & `F`).
+The circle of fifths is accessed in this program using the `move_up` function.